holipop/animecampaign/README.md

 # Anime Campaign System for Foundry VTT
-## by Holipop

-An unoffocial fanmade system based on JelloApocalypse's Epithet/Anime Campaign system.
+An unoffocial fanmade system based on JelloApocalypse's Epithet/Anime Campaign system by Holipop.